brunojppb/brunojppb.github.io/_posts/2023-10-22-ask-like-your-career-depends-on-it.md

 whether I could go and keep my job, but he would do everything on his power to help me out.
 He asked me for a few days so he could figure something out.

-two days had gone by.
+A week had gone by.
 It was a weekend evening when he called me and said "Hey Bruno, I've figured something out. let's try it next week".
 After talking to him I was really surprised, I had no idea what that could be, but I was willing to try anything.

-Next week, once I was back to the office, he explained to me that there was some sort of particular law which allowed the chief of the police authorise any particular officer to go anywhere and take a course that could benefit the police.
+Next week, once I was back to the office, he explained to me that there was some sort of particular law which allowed the chief of the police authorize any particular officer to go anywhere and take a course that could benefit the police.